tetov/compas_rcf/docs/installation.rst

     All code related to fabrication with ABB industrial robots requires `compas_rrc <https://bitbucket.org/ethrfl/compas_rrc/>`__ which is hosted in a private repository.

 #.
-(Optional) Create a virtual environment using your tool of choice
+Create a virtual environment using your tool of choice
     (e.g. ``virtualenv``, ``conda``, etc).

     -  Using `Anaconda <https://www.anaconda.com/>`__